"Brilliant neighbourhood planing guide from the social enterprise, Create Streets" Neil Parish MP

 Create Boulevards Weekend

-The Create Boulevards weekend will be on the weekend of June 3rd-4th 2017.
+The Create Boulevards weekend will be in June 2017.
 Organised with, and as part of, the London Festival of Architecture, it is a weekend to show off the potential of London’s arterial roads to become beautified, lived-in and loved places.

 The scheme has already garnered considerable support.
 Amongst the organisations who have committed to being involved in the weekend are HTA Design, JTP Architects, Urban Engineering Studio, Francis Terry & Associates and Alexandra Steed Urban.